vinceecws/Monodepth/README.md

   Image from https://arxiv.org/pdf/1609.03677.pdf.
 The architecture of Monodepth featuring disparity prediction using monocular image, evaluated with its binocular counterpart during training.
 </p>

 Assuming rectified stereo image-pairs as input, the model feeds the left image (arbitrarily, right image also possible) into the neural network and produce two outputs: a left disparity map & a right disparity map.
-Using those, in principle, one would be, for example, be able to reproduce the right stereo image using the left stereo image plus the left disparity map, and vice versa.
+Using those, in principle, one would be, for example, be able to reproduce the right stereo image using the left stereo image plus the right disparity map, and vice versa.

 The model enforces 3 losses for evaluation, and aggregates them during training: